Drug Charge Defense Lawyer

 Schedule I (Va.
 Code § 54.1-3446) covers substances with a high potential for abuse and no safely accepted medical use.
 Common Schedule I substances include recreational drugs such as heroin, LSD, and ecstasy.

 Schedule II (Va.
-Code § 54.1-3448) covers substances that have a high potential for abuse and may lead to severe psychic or physical dependence, but have currently accepted medical use with severe restrictions.
-These include opium and opiates, fentanyl and hydrocodone, morphine, oxycodone, adderall, methamphetamine, and cocaine are in this category.
+Code § 54.1-3448) covers substances that have a high potential for abuse but do have an acceptable medical use.
+These drugs may lead to severe psychic or physical dependence, but have currently accepted medical use with severe restrictions.
+These include synthetic opiates and opiates, fentanyl, hydrocodone, morphine, oxycodone, adderall, methamphetamine, and cocaine.

 Schedule III drugs have less potential for abuse, a potential for moderate dependency and an accepted medical use.
 Anabolic steroids and codeine fall into this category.